Mission, Vision & Values of OMH

 As the Hospital has grown physically, its services and programs that benefit the communities served have grown as well.
 Staffed by more than 100 primary care and specialty physicians, Otsego Memorial Hospital provides services in a wide range of specialties.
 In addition, Otsego Memorial Hospital has become a major employer and economic force in the region.

 Otsego Memorial Hospital is a non-profit corporation governed by a Board of Directors.
-The individuals who serve on the Board of Directors are elected by the members of the Otsego Memorial Hospital Association.
-Membership is open to all residents of the service area.
 The Board of Directors is responsible for policies of the Hospital and the appointment of the Chief Executive Officer.

 The responsibility and authority for the administration of the Hospital is delegated to the Chief Executive Officer.
 The Chief Executive Officer, VP of Finance, VP of Patient Care Services, VP of Market Development, VP of Professional and Ancillary Services and VP of Physician Services comprise Senior Management.
 Each Department Director is responsible to one of these Administrative Representatives of Senior Management.
 Department Directors are delegated the responsibility and authority for the operation of the various departments of the Hospital.

-The Otsego Memorial Hospital Foundation, which was established in 1976, provides a comprehensive program of fund development that supports the mission and vision of the Otsego Memorial Hospital Association.
+The Otsego Memorial Hospital Foundation, which was established in 1976, provides a comprehensive program of fund development that supports the mission and vision of Otsego Memorial Hospital.

 Otsego Memorial Hospital is constantly searching for innovative ways to serve the medical needs of the people in Otsego and surrounding counties.
 This includes recruiting the finest physicians, bringing new services to the area and recruiting new partners to further broaden the range of health care services available.